gameshler/express-api-starter/README.md

 How to use this template:

-Clone This Repository then set it up however you want.
+Clone This Repository Then Set It Up However You Want.

 ## Dependencies: